 Once you have completed Steps 1 and 2, and you have enrolled in courses, the School Certifying Official (SCO) will process your GI Bill in a timely manner (please see the Processing Timelines section below).
 Your GI Bill will be processed for the number of credit hours in which you are enrolled, but for $0 tuition and fees.
 This will result in the payment of any housing allowance and supplies stipend you may be eligible to receive, but will prevent the payment of tuition and fees to the university.
 You are still able to change your classes without risk of accruing a debt for tuition and fees.

 After the add/drop period of a given sub-term has been reached and you are no longer able to change your classes, we will process your GI Bill for actual tuition and fees for that specific sub-term.
 This will result in payment of tuition and fees to the university, which will be authorized to your student account.
 The VA typically releases payment one to two weeks after actual tuition and fees have been processed.

 This practice is encouraged by the VA as it ensures payment of tuition and fees is not released until after the time has passed for you to change your classes.
 If this process were not followed, any changes made to your enrollment would likely result in a debt, and you would have to return GI Bill funding to the VA.

-After your enrollment has been submitted to the VA, and advanced credit has been posted to your student account (if you have elected to use the PACCT benefit), a confirmation email will be sent to your Liberty University email address.
-This email notifies you that you are ready to complete Financial Check-In (FCI).
+After your enrollment has been submitted to the VA, a confirmation email will be sent to your Liberty University email address.
+This email notifies you that your enrollment has been certified with the VA and you are ready to complete Financial Check-In (FCI).
 Please see the Financial Check-In Guide for more information on this process.
 FCI must be completed by the deadline corresponding with that sub-term of enrollment to secure your enrollment in the course(s).

 VA Releases Funds